v-fox/live_opensuse_hsf/README.md

 ![LXQt desktop](https://sourceforge.net/p/hackeurs-sans-frontieres/screenshot/screenshot_4.png)

 This is hybrid live cd/usb openSUSE spin aimed to be fully functional out-of-the-box yet slim desktop system for advanced users in countries without software patent racket and/or countries with communicational surveillance & censorship (which is almost everywhere nowadays).
-It DOES NOT guarantee best security defaults, so users with sensitive needs are advised to direct their attention to something like [TAILS](https://tails.boum.org), however it should be quite adequate as an installation basis for everyday use and comes with pre-configured data proxying via [Tor](https://www.torproject.org/about/overview.html) & [DNSCrypt](http://dnscrypt.org).
+It DOES NOT guarantee best security defaults, so users with sensitive needs are advised to direct their attention to something like [TAILS](https://tails.boum.org) or [Whonix](https://www.whonix.org), however it should be quite adequate as an installation basis for everyday use and comes with pre-configured data proxying via [Tor](https://www.torproject.org/about/overview.html) & [DNSCrypt](http://dnscrypt.org).

 I recommend using smart SATA boxes and usb drives with legacy (floppy / CD / virtual partition) emulation as the replacement for disks, like:
 * ⊘ [IODD](https://iodd.co.kr) / [Zalman ZM-\*](https://www.zalman.com/global/product/CategorySecond_Pic.php) series